ReeseWatkinsNelson/GroupProject/README.md

 There are a total of Six (6) questions that will be answered and supported by data.

-Question #1 (insert name)- Do specific sub-types of data-related jobs have higher or lower salaries than others?
+Question #1 (Vinh)   - Do specific sub-types of data-related jobs have higher or lower salaries than others?

-Question #2 (Reese)- What states have the highest paying data-related salaries ?
+Question #2 (Reese)  - What states have the highest paying data-related salaries ?

-Question #3 (insert name)- How do offered salaries compare to the prevailing wage ?
+Question #3 (Swikar) - How do offered salaries compare to the prevailing wage ?

-Question #4 (Reese)-

-Question #5 (insert name)-

-Question #6 (insert name)-
+Question #4 (Reese)  - How do salaries differ per geographic region ?
+Are there specific data-related roles
+                       found in these regions ?

+Question #5 (Vinh)   - What specific sub-types require higher experience and education, is this correlated
+                       with salary ?

+Question #6 (Kelly)  - What salaries are "normal" when looking at a distribution of salaries.
+Is there any
+                       trends or patterns found within this salary distribution.